 The effect of km

-The km of an enzyme in my simulation, and in reality, determines how the concentration of a substrate effects the reaction rate.
-From the equation above, you can see that when the concentraion of a substrate is equal to the km, half the enzyme will be bound to the substrate.
+The km of an enzyme in my simulation, and in reality, determines how the concentration of a substrate affects the reaction rate.
+From the equation above, you can see that when the concentration of a substrate is equal to the km, half the enzyme will be bound to the substrate.
 A small km therefore means that an enzyme binds a substrate tightly and saturates at a relatively low concentration.
 A large km means that an enzyme binds the substrate less tightly and saturates at a higher concentration.
-Enzymes with a low km will catalyse reactions faster but will be less responsive to changes in susbtrate concentration.
+Enzymes with a low km will catalyse reactions faster but will be less responsive to changes in substrate concentration.

 Comparison of reaction rates